TrueCar/gluestick/docs/configuration/Plugins.md

 - `requireModule` - safe require function, which will transform the module with babel (`es2015`, `stage-0`, `transform-flow-strip-types`) then noralizes module with `getDefaultExport`
 - `requireWithInterop` - require and normalize module using `getDefaultExport`
 - `getDefaultExport` - normalize CJS and ESM exported value

-`preOverwrites` are executed before specific configs are prepared.
-This is the place for modification, for example aliases, which can define if file from import is external or not.
-- `sharedWebpackConfig: config => config` - accepts a shared webpack config and must return a valid webpack config which will be the base for both the client and server configs

 `postOverwrites` are executed after every config is prepared, so modifications to configs will go directly to webpack compiler.
 Modification done here won't be taken into considiration by